Drive sales on autopilot with ecommerce-focused features

 Yes.
 A 50% email open rate is considered a good email open rate and is far beyond the average of 21%.

-2. What is a good email open rate 2024?
+2. What’s a good email open rate 2025?

 An email open rate for most industries can be anywhere between 15 to 25%.
-The average is around 21.33%.
+The average is 21.33%.
 If your email open rate crosses this average, it’s a sign that your emails are performing well.

 3. How can I improve my email subject lines?